giovanizanetti/Quiz/README.md

 ### Description

-The user is presented with a home page where the they can select a category and the difficulty level before answering the quiz.
+The user is presented with a home page where they can select a category and the level before answering the quiz.

-The default level is easy and the default category is General Knowledge
+Easy is teh default level, General Knowledge is the default category

-* According to the category, the user is presented with one of the settings👇🏻
+* According to the level, the user is presented with one of the settings👇🏻

 ##### EASY
 - 5 questions